German P.

 ENECO

-• There were major changes to the existing ENECO GIS developed by CMG, done internaly by CMG on a fixed-price/time contract.
-The project struggled with progress delays.
+• There were major changes to the existing ENECO GIS developed by CMG.
+These changes were done internally within CMG under a fixed-price/time contract.
+The project struggled with progress issues.

-• German took over project management of a ten-member team.
-Under his leadership the project was delivered on time and under cost pressure, and after-work was defined.
+• German took over project management for a ten-person team.
+Under his leadership, the project was delivered under cost and time pressure and the post-project work was defined.

 • Project: ENECO GIS (for CMG).